I recently read an article in Cosmopolitan magazine about Youtuber Zoella’s (Zoe Sugg) battle with anxiety.

 Seeing a therapist and working through these difficulties can lead to a more fulfilled and happier life.

-Imagine living in a way where you do not have to dance around the fear associated to certain situations or feeling compelled to quell your anxiety.
+Imagine living in a way where you do not have to dance around fear and anxiety.

 Sounds good right?

-Thank you Zoe for highlighting the difficulties that you face in your life so that others can feel able to to seek out help themselves.
+Thank you, Zoe, for highlighting the difficulties that you face in your life.
+By highlighting your difficulties I am sure that others will feel able to seek out help themselves.